compmem/smile/docs/smile_states.rst

 *.slog* file.

-The following example will save out a `.slog` file into log_bob.slog after recording all of the keypresses during a 10 second period.
+The following example will save out a `.slog` file into log_bob.slog after recording all of the keypresses during a 10 second period:

 ::